How to apply for a Schengen Business visa in easy steps?Visalibrary team

 Can I Extend the Schengen Business visa?

 The initial answer is no. By the Schengen rule, it is not possible to extend a short-stay visa.
 The rule is true for the Schengen Business visa.
-You have to leave the Are when your visa expires.
+You have to leave the area when your visa expires.
 A precondition to applying for a Schengen Business visa is the intention to leave.
-You have to convince the officials that you will leave the Are in-time.
+You have to convince the officials that you will leave the area in time.
 Yet, in some rare cases, you might be able to extend the visa.:

 - Due to a Force majeure reason.
 It could be: